teastman/node-red-contrib-ack/README.md

 Usage
 -------

-Any message that enters the `ack req` node will be stored internally with a specified timeout, and passed on through the `msg` line.
-If the message does not reach an `ack` node before the timeout passes, the `ack req` node will emit the message on it's `timeout` line.
+Any message that enters the `ack start` node will be stored internally in a queue with a specified timeout (Time to live), and is then passed on through the `msg` line.
+If the message does not reach an `ack clear` node before the timeout passes, the `ack start` node will emit the message on it's `timeout` line, and the message will be removed from the queue.

-If the server is reboot while the `ack req` node has messages stored, they will be emitted on the `boot` line at startup.
+If the persistent option is set and the server is reboot or redeployed while the `ack start` node has messages stored, they will be emitted on the `boot` line at startup.
 If those messages have also timed out they will be emitted on the `timeout` line as well.

 Acknowledgements
 ----------------